 Granada in 2 Days - My Suggested Itinerary

-I pack a lot into my days, so this schedule is tailored towards those short on time!
+What to see and do in two days in Granada.
+I tend to pack a lot into my days, so this itinerary is made for those short on time!
 If you like to take your time, or want to fit in some trips further afield, this could easily be made into a 3-day itinerary.

-Buy your tickets in advance to the Alhambra so that you can visit either first thing in the morning or late in the day.
-That way you'll avoid the midday bus crowds (and the scorching sun much of the year!).
-If you're not going with a guided tour, I would recommend either renting their audio guide (6 euros) or downloading an .mp3 guide in advance.
+First off, if you’re planning on seeing multiple sites around Granada, and possible taking the bus, buy a Granada card in advance.
+For 40 Euros, you get access to the fantastic fortress of the Alhambra, the Cathedrals, the Sacramonte Abbey, and more.
+You also are able to take the hop on-hop off bus, and get several bus tickets to use as well.
+In your advance planning, either with or without a Granada Card, buy ahead to go to the Alhambra - it sells out months in advance.
+To avoid the crowds, book either first thing in the morning or late in the day.
+That way you'll avoid the midday bus groups (and the scorching sun much of the year!).
+To learn more about buying tickets and visiting the Alhambra, check out my article here.
+If you're not going with a guided tour, I would recommend either renting their audio guide (6 euros) or downloading a guide from online (check this one out) in advance.
 It will help place the massive complex in a historical context, and will point out a lot of artistic details that are easy to miss.

-If you have an early start, take a stroll through some of the markets in Granada.
+Start early and take a stroll through some of the markets in Granada.
 The Alcaiceria is what remains of the former grand bazaar, and is worth a look.
-From there, if you have energy it's time to hike up the streets towards Albayzín.
-If you're already done with hill-walking after yesterday, take bus 1 or 2 up the hill.
+From there, if you have energy it's time to hike up the streets towards the neighborhood of Albayzín.
+You might be done hill-walking after yesterday, in which case take bus 1 or 2 up the hill (bus tickets are included with the Granada Card!).
 Enjoy the view over Mirador de San Nicolas.
 Have lunch at an outdoor table in one of the plazas.
 If you're able to reserve a table in advance, Mirador de Morayma has amazing food and views.
 Make your way up to Sacromonte by bus or by even more hill-walking, for views over the whole city.
 Visit the picturesque abbey.
 Stay for dinner and check out the Flamenco show up that evening - a list of some of the higher rated ones can be found here.

 Have an amazing trip and let me know what you think of Granada!